 Shown is the Gold Refractor parallel of Kazuo Matsui’s 2004 Bowman Chrome card.
 This card once and for a very brief moment garnered some attention.
 Kazuo was even hot enough to grace the cover of Beckett Magazine.
 I can remember the cover; I can clearly remember the year.
 Between the death of Ronald Reagan, the airing of the final episode of Friends, the Montreal Expos announcing their move to Washington DC, and the Boston Red Sox winning their first World Series since 1918 was this kid from Japan coming to America to play for the New York Mets of the National League.
 2004 was a different time.

-Like many of us, I didn't know much about Kazuo Matsui when he first appeared on the scene.
-Initially, I thought he may be related to Hideki Matsui but that would be about as accurate as assuming that skateboarding legend, Jamie Thomas is related to baseball HOFer, Frank Thomas.
-Common last names are no more than just that... common last names.
+Like many of us, I didn’t know much about Kazuo Matsui when he first appeared on the scene.
+Initially, I thought he may be related to Hideki Matsui but that would be about as accurate as assuming that skateboarding legend, Jamie Thomas is related in some way to baseball HOFer, Frank Thomas.
+Common last names are no more than just that… common last names.